4 min read

-Asking if dogs can get kennel cough more than once is akin to asking if you can get a common cold more than once.
+Asking if dogs can get kennel cough more than once is like asking if you can get a common cold more than once.
 The simple answer is that there are several different causes of kennel cough and because of this, it is quite possible for your dog to come into contact with more than one source, which in turn means they are likely to experience several bouts of kennel cough in their lifetime.

 While having a cold can make your life miserable for a few days, it can do far more than this to your favorite canine pal.
 In most cases, a mild case of kennel cough will resolve itself over the course of a few days.
 However, it is possible for the cough to worsen and develop into pneumonia, which can be fatal.

 If you think your pup might have kennel cough, they should be kept away from any other pets you have and taken to see the vet for a full diagnosis.
 You should also sterilize bedding, food, and water bowls, and anywhere else your dog hangs out to help prevent the disease from spreading.

 Can Dogs Get Kennel Cough More Than Once?

 Your four-legged friend can contract kennel cough multiple times during their lifetime.
 Many people are under the mistaken impression the only place this disease comes from is a boarding kennel, hence its name.
 But your dog can come into contact with the bacteria that causes the virus from any number of sources.

 Does My Dog Have Kennel Cough?

 In most cases, if your dog has been healthy and suddenly develops a rasping cough, it's a pretty good sign that they have been exposed to a bacteria or virus that causes kennel cough and has developed one.
 If you apply light pressure to their trachea (throat) and they begin a dry hacking cough, sneezing, gagging, snorting, or even vomiting, these are all considered good indicators of kennel cough.
 Depending on the severity of your dog's condition, they may also have a runny nose and possibly a fever.

 Dry raspy cough